web analytics

 samos greece

 For those who love exploration, there are even more places to discover in Samos.
 One of them is the Monastery of Panagia Spiliani above Pythagorion.
 There, you’ll find a mysterious cave church, where the holy icon of the Virgin Mary was allegedly found.
-Holidays in Samos is a great opportunity for island hopping to the nearby islands of Ikaria and Fourni.
+Holidays in Samos are a great opportunity to go island hopping to the nearby islands of Ikaria and Fourni.

 Kastellorizo